sarahmclo/slidles/README.md

 All images were orignially created, optimised and converted to webp with [Convertio](https://convertio.co/).

 ### Wireframes
-Wireframes serve as the blueprint for the website, outlining the layout and functionality of each page.
+Wireframes serve as the blueprint for the website, outlining layout and functionality.
 They help us visualise the user experience and iterate on design concepts and scope before implementation.

-Wireframes for this site were created with [Figma](https://figma.com/).
+Wireframes for this site were created by pen and with [Figma](https://figma.com/) and include future feature options to solve new puzzles.

 - **Sketch Wireframes**